 In order to enable us to fully investigate this report, it may be necessary for us to contact you to obtain more details.
-We would never share your details with the customer we are investigating.
-If you wish to remain anonymous you may leave these fields blank but this may impact on our ability to fully investigate and/or take the appropriate action against the fraudulent customer.
+We would never share your details with the resident we are investigating.
+If you wish to remain anonymous you may leave these fields blank but this may impact on our ability to fully investigate and/or take the appropriate action against the fraudulent resident.

 Please find links to Slough, Wokingham and Reading tenancy fraud reporting tools